-The preceding schematic is an example and may not be a true representation of the vehicle.
-The actual DDL1 circuits (CAN lines) from DLC pins 6 and 14 as well as the DDL2 circuit (K-line) from DLC pin 7 may be connected to more than one system.
+The DDL1 circuits (CAN lines) from DLC pins 6 and 14 as well as the DDL2 circuit (K-line) from DLC pin 7 are connected to more than one system.
 A short in a DDL circuit connected to a control unit in one system may affect CONSULT-II access to other systems.